Asta Ödman

 Artist.

-Manne (Gustaf Emanuel) Ihran initially took over his father's, tailor Erik Ihran's business in Uppsala, but came through contact with the artists Olof Thunman and Gusten Widerbäck to increasingly take an interest in artistic activities.
+Manne (Gustaf Emanuel) Ihran initially took over the business of his father, master tailor Erik Ihran, in Uppsala, but through contact with the artists Olof Thunman and Gusten Widerbäck became increasingly interested in artistic activities.

 Drawing of Uppsala Castle from 1914 made by Manne Ihran.
 Photo: UUB.

-His circle of motifs is completely bound to Uppsala and its surroundings, such as buildings, backyards, trees and the harbour.
+His subject matter is entirely tied to Uppsala and its surroundings, such as buildings, backyards, trees and the harbor.

-Manne Ihran painted in true national romantic spirit and the mood pictures of Stora Torget with the Svedbergian house from 1905 belong to some of his most famous works.
+Manne Ihran painted in the true spirit of national romanticism, and the atmospheric pictures of, for example, Stora Torget with the Svedberg House from 1905 are some of his most famous works.

 Burial site: 0107-0499B